-Choices’ mission is to provide employment support and expand opportunities for individuals with barriers and disabilities.
+Choices’ mission is to provide employment support and expand opportunities for individuals with varying abilities.

 Over the years Choices has expanded its focus to adults and the right of employment for all individuals regardless of their different abilities.
 For the past 23 years Choices has been providing one-on-one enhanced employment supports to individuals with varying abilities that may include but not limited to: